Martin-Zeithaml/medium/KeySequences.md

 # The Key Sequences for Zowe TN3270

 When working in a mainframe environment, the user can become somewhat overwhelmed with the number of commands that can be used.
 Very often, in fact, commands are repeating.
 Some environments also have the retrieve function.
 But what if I need to repeat a series of commands.
 What if I'm required to hit enter or press tab between the commands?
 And what about changing the name of the dataset for another command?
-Such problems are common and various vendors use a range of techniques to enable finctionalities to address these problems.
+Such problems are common and various vendors use a range of techniques to enable functionalities to address these problems.

 ## The Key Sequences